- Food Production

 To date we are still waiting to finish the delivery of the first phase of our work, delayed due to staff shortages, but so far we have helped sustainable food production focus by helping plant a heritage orchard bought from The Suffolk Traditional Orchard Group.

-The next phase will be delivering “Back Yard Projects” on two units where inmates will learn about & grow their own gardens.
+The next phase will be delivering “Back Yard Projects” on two units where inmates will learn about and grow their own gardens.
 Vertical gardening techniques, raised beds & container planting, alongside compost bays & rainwater harvesting, will help them develop processes that will enable them to grow food in small spaces when they go home.

 See how you can help this and our other projects here.